ncatlab/nlab-content/pages/312.md

 # Generalizations #

 * More generally, in some contexts we may take "subobject" to mean an isomorphism class of morphisms $i: a\to c$ satisfying some suitable condition other than being a monomorphism (usually a stronger one).
-Common choices are [[strong monomorphism]]s, [[regular monomorphism]]s, or the right class of some [[orthogonal factorization system]].
-(The latter choice has the advantage that then [[image]]s will automatically exist.)
+Common choices are [[strong monomorphisms]], [[regular monomorphisms]], or the right class of some [[orthogonal factorization system]].
+(The latter choice has the advantage that then [[images]] will automatically exist.)

   * For example, in [[Top]] a monomorphism is just an injective function, whereas the strong and regular monomorphisms coincide and are the subspace embeddings.
 In some contexts at least, one can argue that subspace embeddings are a more appropriate notion of "subobject" in $Top$ (for example, if one wants to exhibit it as a [[locally bounded category]]).
 A similar thing happens in a [[quasitopos]].